uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 This sort of experience with Flutter has been interesting, but ultimately I feel discouraged from making serious use of it in the future.
 Which really is a shame.

 Whether you should use the Flutter framework is not up to me.
 The information I present here is intended as a heads-up on the sort of things to expect-to adjust expectations.
 Depending on the approach taken, it might be worth it.
-Maybe dependencies won't be as much of a concern if you can write native platform code yourself.
+Maybe dependencies will not be as much of a concern if you can write native platform code yourself.
 Perhaps some issues can be worked around without too much inconvenience.

 Make use of the information as you will, and draw your own conclusions.

-I haven't given myself much of an opportunity to explore other avenues again for some time.
+I have not given myself much of an opportunity to explore other avenues again for some time.
 Usually, this comes down to a lack of ideas about what to produce.
 Maybe I just need to look around for more inspiration, as I did for graphical illustrations in the past.

 ~~There might be 'test' music I had thrown together on my main website.~~

-I've been exploring other programming languages and technologies.
+I have been exploring other programming languages and technologies.
 One I have been very satisfied with is Rust.
 Yes, it is as good as many are making it out to be.
 'Rust Analyzer' can be a bit buggy at times, but it is nowhere near as much of a pain to deal with.
 Overall, it is a gift that keeps on giving.

 Our past mistakes make us who we are today.
 We may not be able to change the past, but we can learn from it and change future outcomes.
 Do what will give you satisfaction, happiness, and better results in the long run.